gnuarmeclipse/gnuarmeclipse.github.io-source/site/licenses/plug-ins.md

 In addition to becoming sponsors/donors, Commercial Contributors can also support the GNU ARM Eclipse project by paying commercial contracts to develop new features and releasing the results with the same Eclipse Public License.

-General purpose features will have higher priority then vendor specific features, and might also benefit from better rates.
+General purpose features will have higher priority than vendor specific features, and might also benefit from better rates.

 ## Sponsorships & donations